uwdata/mosaic/docs/core/index.md

 Mosaic _clients_ are responsible for publishing their data needs and performing data processing tasks&mdash;such as rendering a visualization&mdash;once data is provided by the coordinator.
 Clients typically take the form of Web (HTML/SVG) elements, but are not required to.
 A Web element may even consist of multiple clients, such as multiple marks (chart layers) in [vgplot](/vgplot/).

-Upon registration, the coordinator calls the client `fields()` method to request a list of fields, consisting of table and column names as well as optional requested statistics.
+Upon registration with a [`coordinator.connect(client)`](/api/core/coordinator.html#connect) call, the coordinator calls the client `fields()` method to request a list of column names and optional summary statistics.
 If a client does not require any field information, it can provide an empty list.
-The Coordinator queries the data source for requested metadata (e.g., column type) and summary statistics, and returns them via the client `fieldInfo()` method.
+The Coordinator queries the data source for requested metadata (e.g., column type) and statistics, and returns them via the client `fieldInfo()` method.

 Next, the coordinator calls the client `query()` method.
 The return value may be a SQL query string or a structured object that produces a query upon string coercion.
 Mosaic includes a [query builder API](/sql/) that simplifies the construction of complex queries while enabling query analysis without need of a parser.
 The `query` method takes a single argument: an optional `filter` predicate (akin to a SQL `WHERE` clause) indicating a data subset.
 The client is responsible for incorporating the filter criteria into the returned query.

 Before the coordinator submits a query for execution, it calls `queryPending()` to inform the client.
 Once query execution completes, the coordinator returns data via the client `queryResult()` method or reports an error via `queryError()`.

 Clients can also request queries in response to internal events.
-The client `requestQuery()` method passes a query to the coordinator with a guarantee that it will be evaluated.
+The client `requestQuery()` method issues a query to the coordinator with a guarantee that it will be evaluated.
-The client `requestUpdate()` method instead makes throttled requests for a standard `query()`; multiple calls to `requestUpdate()` may result in only one query (the most recent) being serviced.
+The `requestUpdate()` method makes throttled requests for a standard `query()`; multiple calls to `requestUpdate()` may result in only one query (the most recent) being serviced.
 Finally, clients may expose a `filterBy` Selection property.
 The predicates provided by `filterBy` are passed as an argument to the client `query()` method by the coordinator.

 [Client API Reference](/api/core/client)